 Frequently Asked Questions

-What makes a cake a “cloud cake”?
+What exactly is a “cloud cake”?

 Can I add fruit to the batter?